 Effectively, the wait list for I/DD services was created by the State’s inability to allocate new funding to serve additional people.
-Eleven years later, this continues to be a growing concern.
 In 2008, Colorado’s chapters of The Arc dedicated thousands of hours to promote Amendment 51, a ballot measure that would eliminate the wait list altogether through a slight tax increase.
 Sadly, the measure failed.

-Not only has the State been unable to increase funding for I/DD services for all of these years, but the economic downturn has forced extensive cutbacks each year.
-In 2001, citing cost concerns, our local service coordination agency, The Developmental Disabilities Resource Center (DDRC), chose to move to a four-day work week.
+Not only had the State been unable to increase funding for I/DD services for years, but the economic downturn had forced extensive cutbacks each year.
+In 2001, citing cost concerns, our local service coordination agency, Developmental Disabilities Resource Center (DDRC), chose to move to a four-day work week.
 Hundreds of people receiving services were left with no programming on Fridays.
 As caregivers scrambled to fill this gap, The Arc’s advocates helped hundreds of families connect with community-based resources.
-Fortunately, we had a great deal of experience in this area, as we had spent many years providing the same support for people on the wait list.

-In the next ten years, the hits would just keep coming.
-Just as we had seen unprecedented growth, the ratcheting back of services is equally unprecedented.
-The instability in government services has had a dramatic impact on The Arc’s programs.
+Over the next ten years, the hits kept coming.
+The instability in government services had a dramatic impact on The Arc’s programs.
 We’ve always monitored systems-change and made sure our community was informed about how this would impact them, and we continue to do this now more than ever.
 In addition to increase in systemic advocacy, we’ve likewise seen an increase in individualized advocacy as more and more people struggle to maintain their hard-won independence.

 But what about the children?

 These early efforts laid the foundation for many of the family supports The Arc – Jefferson, Clear Creek & Gilpin Counties offers today.
-In addition to individualized advocacy, our popular Mobilizing Families training series was launched in 1991 with the goal of empowering parents with the necessary skills and information to be the best advocates for their children.
-With everything that was changing all around us, we knew that having the right information at the right time could drastically change a child’s future.
+In addition to individualized advocacy, we offer numerous in-person and self-guided trainings, with the goal of empowering people with the necessary skills and information to be the best advocates for their children and to build better lives.

-At the same time, we were still working to educate parents and challenging them to consider levels of independence for their children that they had never thought possible.
+We focused on educating parents and challenging them to consider levels of independence for their children that they had never thought possible.
 This included teaching parents the principles of self-determination in the hopes they would help their children develop decision-making skills and the ability to advocate for themselves.
-In addition to promoting these philosophies, there were a number of topics parents needed to learn about as their children entered adulthood.
-Just as with younger children, for transition-aged students, having the right information at the right time was critical.
+In addition to promoting these philosophies, there are a number of topics parents needed to learn about as their children enter adulthood.
+Just as with younger children, for transition-aged students, having the right information at the right time is critical.

 Knowing there were so many vital issues families of transition-aged students needed to address, The Arc developed and piloted a new training: Mobilizing Families II.
 Like the original training, this series would address a new round of topics to empower families on the transition out of high school, but would include the student in aspects of the training.
 This training continued for several years until we launched--in partnership with Easter Seals of Colorado--a similar statewide training, Training for Transition, in late 2001.
-Today, The Arc – Jefferson, Clear Creek & Gilpin Counties collaborates with Jeffco Schools and DDRC to maintain the training series that efectively addresses this same issue.
+For years, The Arc – Jefferson, Clear Creek & Gilpin Counties collaborated with Jeffco Schools and DDRC to maintain the training series that effectively addressed this same issue.
 Today, due to demand from families, we offer the information from this training, and others, online for parents to access on their own time, and at their own speed.

 Facing the future